jhenriwue/jhenriwue/README.md

 -  Hi, I’m Henrique!
 -  I’m interested in Java, Python, OOP and Data Structure
--  I’m currently learning Computer Organization and Architecture (COA) and Database.
+-  I’m currently learning more about System and Data Analysis
 -  I’m looking to collaborate on Projects, Labs and anything like that

 <!---